ostracod/tractor-old/README.md

 * `ptrT(<type>)` when `<type>` conforms to `concreteT`
 * `arrayT(<type>, <length>)` when `<type>` conforms to `concreteT`
 * Any struct or union whose fields all conform to `concreteT`
-* Any function type whose arguments and return value all conform to `concreteT`
+* Any non-inline function type whose arguments and return value all conform to `concreteT`

 ## Value Literals